-Rosebury Farm is a high end residential development consisting of 3 exclusive houses set within the local greenbelt.
+Rosebury Farm is a high end residential development consisting of 3 exclusive houses set within the local greenbelt in Hertfordshire.
 The scheme was therefore subject to many challenges to satisfy the tight planning restrictions imposed on the development.
 The result is a redeveloped scheme that maximises the site’s potential yet enhances the local countryside

 A high end residential greenbelt development